Second-hand-alert/second-hand-alert-Norway/docs/README.md

 # About

-**Alert when second hand alternative is available!**

-Second-hand alternative alert.
-Browser addon to give you an alert when second hand/used alternatives to new products are available.
+The browser extension gives you an alert when second hand/used alternatives to new products are available.
+Browse a connected store and get get a link to a second-hand alternative when available.

 ## Countries